 Returns are greatest before a new technology has been "derisked"

 Looking the current cryptocurrency landscape (pictured above) compared to the S-Curve of adoption (pictured left) shows the distributed ledger space is still very much in the innovators phase in terms of adoption.
+That is if you believe the target market is all 7+ billion people on earth.

 This means many of the most promising projects are still very hard to find and acquire, which creates a significant risk premium/knowledge premium.